couchbaselabs/docs-ng/content/couchbase-devguide-2.2/developing-a-client-library.markdown

 When the server accepts this username/password combination, it returns one of two status codes: Success or "Authentication Continuation".
 Success means that you have completed authentication.

+The possible return codes and errors sent during CRAM-MD5 authentication
+include:

+ * **SASL\_OK (0)** - The server sends this message at the end of the authentication handshake to indicate that SASL authentication has completed successfully

+ * **SASL\_CONTINUE (1)** - Indicates that the last message sent during
+   authentication was successfully received, but authentication is not yet complete and the server is expecting more information from a client.

+   For example, the server returns this code during CRAM-MD5 SASL authentication along with the challenge string.

+ * **SASL\_FAIL (2)** - May occur at any time during the SASL authentication and indicates that authentication has failed.

+ * **SASL\_BADPARAM (3)** - SASL authentication has failed because a bad or illegal
+   authentication parameter was received.

 <a id="couchbase-client-topology-via-rest"></a>